What is Heroin?

 In its purest form, heroin is fine, white powder.
-As the drug is “cut” with other substances its colour and consistency can change.
+When the drug is “cut” with other substances its colour and consistency can change.
 Street heroin can range from a white powder to a beige or brown grainy substance to a dark black tar.
-The purity of heroin varies significantly from batch to batch and depending on which additives are used to cut the drug, this will determine its potency and risk.
+The purity of heroin varies significantly from batch-to-batch and depending on which additives are used to cut the drug, this will determine its potency and risk.

 How Does Heroin Work?

-Heroin works by activating the opioid receptors in the brain which regulate pain and the feeling of euphoria.
-Heroin also depresses the central nervous system and spinal cord which slows motor function creating a feeling of relaxation and lethargy.
+The drug works by activating the opioid receptors in the brain which regulate pain and the feeling of euphoria.
+It also depresses the central nervous system and spinal cord which slows motor function creating a feeling of relaxation and lethargy.